Partially Observable Markov Decision Process (POMDP) in R

 Solving a POMDP problem with the pomdp package consists of two steps:

-1. Define a POMDP problem using the function POMDP()
+1. Define the POMDP model using the POMDP() constructor function.

-The POMDP() function has the following arguments, each corresponds to one of the elements of a POMDP.
+The POMDP() function accepts the following arguments, each corresponding to a formal element of the POMDP tuple:

 str(args(POMDP))

-• Terminal_values is a vector of state utilities at the end of the horizon.
+• terminal_values — a vector of state utilities $V_H(s)$ applied at the terminal time step

 Solving a POMDP